jeezascodes/truehome-test/README.md

 - react-dom, (This package serves as the entry point to the DOM and server renderers for React) https://www.npmjs.com/package/react-dom
 - react-scripts, ( includes scripts and configuration used by Create React App). https://www.npmjs.com/package/react-scripts
 - dotenv, (Storing configuration in the environment separate from code) https://www.npmjs.com/package/dotenv.
-- axios (Promise based HTTP client for the browser and node.js) https://www.npmjs.com/package/axios.
+- axios, (Promise based HTTP client for the browser and node.js) https://www.npmjs.com/package/axios.

+## Things that could be improved

+-Developer dependencies should be save under dev dependencies and not as general dependencies -Gitflow (feature specific branches, development branch etc) should be implemented to have a better organized repo -Create different mongo collections for every specific set of related data or alternatively use SQL -Use Factoriy Functions to handle event changes instead of having a separate function for every input change -Use Sass for easier component specific css
+-Use separate component folders for every specific component and its childs -Use a dependency like SVGR to handle transforming SVG files into flexible React components